DWFlanagan/ntrh/raw_markdown.md

 #### Colonie Apartments

 The Colonie apartments are a great place to live if you love your neighbors, because you are going to be hearing lots and lots from them.
 The walls are made of cardboard; so are the roofs, and the rainwater has a fine time playing in your kitchenette.
-A room holds two people, and is not very much larger than the tiny little thing you lived in all Freshman year; to justify the higher price, they install a \`\`room divider'' which is made of highest quality burlap, give you a joke of a little kitchen to play around with, and part shares in a bathroom.
+A room holds two people, and is not very much larger than the tiny little thing you lived in all Freshman year; to justify the higher price, they install a "room divider" which is made of highest quality burlap, give you a joke of a little kitchen to play around with, and part shares in a bathroom.
 The place was built on the cheap many years ago, and later sold to RPI when it couldn't make a profit on its own, as a residential hotel.
 There are some fifty rooms in each building, and you will probably be able to hear what is going on in most of them.
 There are actually four buildings, and there isn't enough parking space for any of them.

 The other main problem with Colonie is the insect infestation.
 The actual residents of the buildings are the cockroaches, of which there are very many; the human beings are there on sufferance.
 The Tute is aware of the problem, and continually sends pest control crews around, usually about once a week during the early fall and spring months.
 This has had only one noticeable effect, however; the breed of cockroaches currently in residence in Colonie is immune to all known insecticides.